SVP2408/SVP2408/README.md

 - **DevOps:** Experience with deployment and continuous integration.

 ## Projects
-- [Project Name 1](link): A brief description of the project and your role.
+- //[Project Name 1](link): A brief description of the project and your role.
-- [Project Name 2](link): Another example showcasing your skills.
+- //[Project Name 2](link): Another example showcasing your skills.

 ## Education
 - [Your University] - Bachelor's in Computer Science